Safer Streets Littleton: Pilot Projects

 Why was my street chosen for one of these projects?

-- The City selects locations for Safer Streets Littleton pilot projects and quick-builds based on a combination of factors, including the following:
+- The City selects locations for Safer Streets Littleton pilot projects based on a combination of factors, including the following:

 - Speed and Traffic Data - Streets with high vehicle speeds or traffic volumes may be prioritized to improve safety.